rmsandu/rmsandu.github.io.old/_posts/2023-11-04-SSD-Gradio-Part1.md

 ---
 layout: post
-title: >-
-  How to generate images with stable diffusion and a custom Gradio app interface for free
+title: How to generate images with stable diffusion and a custom Gradio app interface for free
 subtile: What I learned (so far) about stable diffusion
 published: true
+permalink: /create-gradio-stable-diffusion-p1/
 ---

 # Stable Diffusion and Customizing Gradio: A Comprehensive Guide